jmmastey/slack_message/docs/03_message_dsl.md

 section itself and is shown alongside an existing block, while `image` is shown as its own top-level element.

-Accordingly, accessory image should be used with sections.
-An accessory image can accept alt-text, which is also a best practice for usability reasons.
+Accordingly, an accessory image should be used within a section.
+An accessory image can accept alt-text, which is also a best practice, for usability reasons.

 ```ruby
 SlackMessage.build do